YpolarisDev/.github/profile/README.md

 ### **Seamless Integration with Existing CCTV Systems**
 Our solutions leverage AI-powered visual data analysis to optimize store operations and customer experience without the need for additional hardware.
 Integration is simple and cost-effective with existing CCTV infrastructure.

-> _*Note: The image is a representation and may differ from actual solution operation.*_

 ---

 ### **Frictionless Shopping: Enhance Store Experience**